Trans-Arabian Pipeline: Tapline Road

 Tapline Road is the major east-west two lane highway running the length of Saudi Arabia from Turaif, on Saudi Arabia's border with Jordan, in the west, to Qaisumah, on the Persian Gulf, in the east.
 It was so named because it parallels the Trans-Arabian Pipeline.
 The Tapline Road was, on average, only 50 kilometers from Saudi Arabia's northern border for a distance of 514 miles or 827.2 kilometers.
 Initially only a dirt and gravel road used by ARAMCO and the Saudi Government it was widened and paved by 1965 due to use by civilian and commercial traffic.
 It was incorporated into the Saudi Highway system in 1965 when it was extended into Dammam.
 Since Tapline Road is a semi-private road mostly maintained by Aramco, and has been assigned the number 6335 until it meets Highway 85 (King Fahd Road) where-after it is maintained by the Saudi Arabian Ministry of Transport, it remains Highway 85 until near the Jordanian border where it meets Highway 65, in Qurayyat and crosses the Jordanian Border at Umari and becomes Jordanian Highway 30.
-Tapline Road/Highway 85 is deemed one of the most dangerous roads in the world due to its straightness.
+Tapline Road/Highway 85 is deemed the longest straight road in the world.